aditya25022001/track-yourself/README.md

 Figuring out if use express or not...??

-# TO USE THE APPLICATION
+# TO USE THE APPLICATION FOR PERSONAL USE
 * Create a firebase account
 * Create a project
 * Inside that create app and register the same